sampsyo/cs6120/content/blog/2019-12-12-dfg-cover/index.md

 Of course, doing this by hand is tedious and not particularly effective; we would like to automate the process of finding the stencils to accelerate.

-We have implemented this in two different ways TODO

 ### Formal Description of the Task

 If we ignore control flow, we can look at the problem purely graph theoretically.
 For a single trace through the program, the data flow graph $G$ is acyclic, and we would like to cover as much of it as possible with sub-graphs, corresponding to the stencils that we accelerate.